 .
 Each entry in the RequestResponses

-array provides additional information about the processed record, and directly correlates with a record in the request array using the same ordering, from the top to the bottom.
+array provides additional information about the processed record.
+It directly correlates with a record in the request array using the same ordering, from the top to the bottom.
 The response array always includes the same number of records as the request array.
 RequestResponses

 includes both successfully and unsuccessfully processed records.
-Firehose attempts to process all records in each PutRecordBatch
+Kinesis Firehose attempts to process all records in each PutRecordBatch

 request.
 A single record failure does not stop the processing of subsequent records.